DPYO – Patrick Reynolds

 Kara Manteufel Camfield was born in Winnipeg and has dual U.S. and Canadian citizenship, moving to North Dakota at the age of 6.
 She began playing the violin at the age of 9 and also played the piano, clarinet, oboe, and saxophone.

 Kara joined the Dayton Philharmonic Orchestra in the 2005-2006 season and became Assistant Principal Second Violin in September 2012.
-She is active in Orchestra’s SPARK program, and is an adjunct violin instructor at the University of Dayton.
+She is active in the DPO’s educational ensembles program, and is an adjunct violin instructor at the University of Dayton.
 She also teaches violin at the Piano Preparatory School in Beavercreek.

 Kara earned a Master of Music degree from the University of Cincinnati College Conservatory of Music and a Bachelor of Arts degree in music from Minot State University in North Dakota.